-Transport and deer processing
+Transport and slaughter of deer

 All our park deer are shot using non lead rifle ammunition.
 All farmed deer are transported directly to the abattoir by hauliers trained in animal welfare and handling.
 'The maximum permitted transport time is 8 hours.
 They must demonstrate a sufficient level of competence before being allowed to handle any livestock.